 - Requires ChatGPT subscription – No standalone pricing option

-- Rate limits still apply — Heavy users may hit walls
+- Rate limits still apply – Heavy users may hit ceilings on Plus

 How to Get Started with Codex App